-Volunteer a meaningful, musical intergenerational project
+Volunteer for a meaningful, musical intergenerational project

 1 hour per week during term time